cbalderama/QA-Tester-Portfolio/README.md

 • Proficient in using it as a primary code editor for projects

 • Able to use integrated version control systems, version tracking, and collaboration with team members.

+#### Salesforce
+• Experienced in testing Salesforce, including validating workflows, user roles, and data integrity.

+#### Postman API
+• Experienced in executing, and verifying endpoint functionality and response.

+#### Jenkins
+• Deployment of builds in Jenkins pipelines to support continuous integration and workflows.

+#### Qtest
+• Able to use Qtest for test case management, defect tracking, and aligning test execution with project requirements.

+#### Autosys
+• Knowledgeable in scheduling and monitoring batch jobs using Autosys to support end-to-end testing of backend processes.

 ## Samples of Work
 ### Test Cases